OakTechs/ibo-studio-docs/docs/components.md

 - `DateField` – native date picker wired to ISO strings; always pair with `required` when submissions depend on it.
 - `TextField` – workhorse input; use the `keyboard` hint (`number`, `email`, etc.) to summon the right keypad on mobile.
 - `Dropdown` – reference array data via `value`/`display_value` plus a `data.source`; lean on `onChangeSet` + `onChange` (see *Expressions & Actions*) to cascade derived values.
+- `CheckBox` – boolean selection for agreements, consents, and independent toggles.
+- `RadioGroup` – single selection from 2-7 mutually exclusive options; use `Dropdown` for longer lists.
+- `Switch` – on/off toggle for settings with immediate effect; more prominent than checkboxes.

 ## DateField